 Cleaning the bathroom:

 Now this area can be a hard one, but it can be made easier.
-The trick to know is this, most commercial cleaners, are made weak, on purpose.
+The trick to know is this, most commercial cleaners are made weak, on purpose.
 This is to prevent people from hurting themselves with strong chemicals.
-So, to make them really do their jobs, they have to sit on the surface a while. ( You can use less strong cleaners, such as vinegar for many cleaning jobs, but you will have to wait longer. )
+So, to really do their jobs they have to sit on the surface a while. ( You can use less strong cleaners, such as vinegar for many cleaning jobs, but you will have to wait even longer. )

 Keep this fact in mind for anything your cleaning ...
 Let it sit, needs to become your motto.
 Just be sure it does not dry before you come back to it, or you will have a soap scum problem, along with the dirt.
 Set a timer if needed to remind yourself to go back to finish the job. ( if you do happen to time it wrong, just spray it again, re-wetting the surface and let it sit a moment, before you try to scrub )